MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

    > [!div class="mx-imgBorder"]
    > ![Turn on Copilot control.](media/copilot/copilot-1.png)

-## Add the Copilot control to the canvas app
+## Add the Copilot control to a canvas app

 With your [canvas app open for editing](edit-app.md):